-This chapter is relevant to Section G8(i) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "Understand the detailed pharmacology of inotropes and vasopressors".
+This chapter is relevant to Section G7(i) of the 2023 CICM Primary Syllabus, which asks the exam candidate to "understand the pharmacology of inotropes and vasopressors".
 Unsuprisingly, this ICU specialist training pathway dedicates a lot of assessment bandwidth to making sure the trainees are completely at home with the use of these substances.
 They are our most commonly used instruments, and some might say that the history of intensive care is really the history of vasopressors and inotropes.

 Questions about inotropes and vasopressors from past Part One papers include the following:

 As you can see, a couple of questions ask for a classification of these drugs.
 This is the main objective of this chapter.
 Unfortunately, there is no single widely-accepted classification system available, not in the same way that antiarrhythmics or antihypertensives might be classified.
 Moreover, it appears that every expert who is commisioned to write a review article on this subject had felt compelled to generate their own unique classification system.

 What would CICM say?
 Examiner comments to Question 1 from the second paper of 2014 are an example of how to effectively demonstrate your contempt for the trainees through the careless laziness of your feedback.
 "The poorer answers suffered for want of a useful classification system", they said, and they said little else in their two-line "model answer".
 Logically, that is a fair statement, as this author also suffers for want of a useful classification system, there being none available anywhere.
 Fortunately for trainees, an earlier group of college examiners very clearly outlined what they expected in their comments to Question 7 from the first paper of 2010.
 The classification system which follows is based on their detailed statement.